St. Louis, Iron Mountain and Southern Railway 5: St. Louis, Iron Mountain and Southern Railway

-In 2019, steam locomotive enthusiasts in Southeastern Missouri and Southern Illinois, began to formulate plans and applications to return #5 to operational status.
-Two years later, in January 2021, it was announced that the team would raise funds to reassemble #5 with new components for a return to service.
-The team began to research historical records and evaluate expenses, and they consulted the National Museum of Transportation in St. Louis for information on the construction of engines similar to #5.
+In 2019, steam locomotive enthusiasts in Southeastern Missouri and Southern Illinois, began to formulate plans and applications to return No. 5 to operational status.
+Two years later, in January 2021, it was announced that the team would raise funds to reassemble No. 5 with new components for a return to service.
+The team began to research historical records and evaluate expenses, and they consulted the National Museum of Transportation (TNMOT) in St. Louis for information on the construction of engines similar to No. 5.
 They also began to formulate plans to restore the trackage that lies between Jackson and Gordonville.